Pork Belly

 Key Techniques

-- Confit cooking in rendered fat
+- Confit cooking (slow poaching in fat)

 Classic Dishes